jcgertig/react-router-pundit/README.md

 ## PunditRoute

-PunditRoute will pass the original location to the Redirect via the location state as a from. `this.props.location.state.from`
+`PunditRoute` will pass the original location to the Redirect via the location state as a from. `this.props.location.state.from`

+`PunditRoute` can handle redirect paths as the return from the pundit check as well as the default boolean return.

 ## Example